lm-sys/RouteLLM/README.md

 ## Server

-RouteLLM offers a lightweight OpenAI-compatible server for routing requests between two LLMs based on different routing strategies.
-The server can be started with the following command:
+RouteLLM offers a lightweight OpenAI-compatible server for routing requests based on different routing strategies:

 ```
 python -m routellm.openai_server --routers mf --config config.example.yaml
 ```

 - `--routers` specifies the list of routers available to the server.
 For instance, here, the server is started with one available router: `mf` (see below for the list of routers).
-- `--config` specifies the path to the configuration file, which contains the paths and settings required by each router.
+- `--config` specifies the path to the configuration file for the routers (see Configuration section)

 For most use-cases, **we recommend the `mf` router** as we have evaluated it to be very strong and lightweight.

-When making a request to the server, clients should specify which router and what cost threshold to use for each request using the `model` field in the following format `router-[ROUTER NAME]-[THRESHOLD]`.
+When making a request to the server, clients specify which router and what cost threshold to use for each request using the `model` field in the following format `router-[ROUTER NAME]-[THRESHOLD]`.
 For instance, using a `model` of `router-mf-0.5` specifies that the request should be routed using the `mf` router with a cost threshold of 0.5.

 See [here](docs/minimal_walkthrough.md) for a minimal walkthrough of using the RouteLLM server.

 ### Threshold Calibration

-The range of meaningful thresholds can vary significantly depending on the router used and the query distribution.
-Therefore, we recommend calibrating the thresholds based on a sample of your query distribution, as well as the percentage of queries you'd like to route to the stronger model or weaker model.
+The range of meaningful thresholds can vary depending on the type of router and the queries received.
+Therefore, we recommend calibrating thresholds using a sample of your query distribution, as well as the percentage of queries you'd like to route to the stronger model or weaker model.

-Out of the box, we support calibrating thresholds based on a publicly-available [Chatbot Arena dataset](https://huggingface.co/datasets/lmsys/lmsys-arena-human-preference-55k).
-For example, to calibrate the threshold for the matrix factorization router such that 20% of calls are routed to the stronger model:
+Out of the box, we support calibrating thresholds based on the publicly-available [Chatbot Arena dataset](https://huggingface.co/datasets/lmsys/lmsys-arena-human-preference-55k).
+For example, to calibrate the threshold for the matrix factorization router such that 50% of calls are routed to the stronger model:

 ```
-> python -m routellm.calibrate_threshold --task calibrate --routers mf causal_llm bert --strong-model-pct 0.5 --config config.example.yaml
+> python -m routellm.calibrate_threshold --task calibrate --routers mf --strong-model-pct 0.5 --config config.example.yaml
 For 50.0% strong model calls, calibrated threshold for mf: 0.11592505872249603
-For 50.0% strong model calls, calibrated threshold for causal_llm: 0.09619814157485962
-For 50.0% strong model calls, calibrated threshold for bert: 0.4066035747528076
 ```

 This means that the threshold should be set to 0.1881 for the `mf` router such that approximately 50% of calls are routed to the strong model i.e. using a `model` field of `router-mf-0.1159`.
 Note that because we are calibrating the threshold based on an existing the dataset, the number of calls routed to the stronger or weaker model will differ in practice based on the actual queries received by the server.